 Coming back to the time when I should have studied every day for my final exams, well what did I do?
 I instead immersed myself in dancing four times a week and writing.
 We were working on that final year book.
 We had never done something like that before and my friend Jana brought the idea back from her high-school year in Mesquite, Nevada.
-Writing yes, loved it!
-Putting a magazine or book together, oh yes loved it!
-I learned how to form and lead a group of people working on that book from Jana.
-I learned how to put it altogether, go into printing and that was adding true value to my life than studying abstract stochastic.
+Writing?
+I loved it!
+Putting a magazine or book together?
+I loved it!
+I observed and learned how to form and lead a group of people who are working on one project.
+I learned how to put it altogether and that was adding true value to my life, not studying abstract stochastic.

-Don’t worry … I did well in my final school exams.
+No worries, I did well in my final school exams.
 I passed them well and I was very relaxed with all that.
 I wanted to be brave and I wanted to do things differently.
 I wanted to learn more, truly more and not only “repeat”.
 That’s why I also chose to write my own story in our German exam than interpreting and analysing poems about the World War II.
 I was so tired of the war topic.
-My class mates and I, we were the first generation at our school who had this new option in their final exams and I chose it!
+My class mates and I, we were the first generation at our school that had this new option in their final exams and I chose it!
 I wrote a dialogue about narcissism!

 I believe creativity is served well when someone carries a bit of a rebellious attitude to the things he or she is doing.
 Does creativity has to be rebellious?
 Yes, please!

 1) Share your own creative rebel story with me or email me here: firstname.lastname@example.org.
 Leave a comment about a time when you did things differently.
 Love to hear from you!

 2) And if you can spare some more time: Listen to this podcast from Creative Rebels!